Organic Blue Oyster Mushroom Sawdust Spawn

 Blue Oyster (Pleurotus ostreatus) is a fast substrate colonizer with a strong bluish-gray hue.
 It produces richly umami mushrooms with a soft, meaty texture that pairs well with most dishes.
 Oyster mushrooms are great for beginners because they colonize quickly and are reliable producers.
 As our most productive oyster strain, they are reliable, cold-tolerant, and fruit prolifically in early spring or late fall.
 They are also ideal for commercial cultivation, especially when grown on straw.

-Blue oyster sawdust spawn can be used for log projects and/or outdoor beds and containers.
+- Blue oyster sawdust spawn can be used for log projects and/or outdoor beds, containers, and buckets.

 Blue oyster mushrooms work well with the log, stump, and totem methods.
 Colonization is fast and may start producing in 4-12 months, though fruiting is dependent on environmental triggers.
 They fruit best in the spring and fall and prefer softer hardwoods such as poplar and aspen.
 They will also work on maple.